yw14218/amiga_extra/README.md

 ## amiga_obstacle_avoid

-A C++ node used to extract/remove ALL planes in a given point cloud based on pcl library
+A C++ node used to extract/remove ALL planes in a given point cloud based on pcl library.

 ## amiga_grasp

 A grasp generator package based on object detection, grasp pose detection and dex-net.

+## amiga_manipulaiton

+Workspace containing some legacy uncleaned code.